toitware/toit-semver/README.md

   // compare two objects: prints "f and g are different." if semver-f == semver-g:
-    print "a and b are the same."
+    print "f and g are the same."
   else:
-    print "a and b are different."
+    print "f and g are different."

   // compare two objects: prints "f and f are the same." if semver-f == semver-f: